Willi Sandforth: Exhibitions

 Willi Sandforth's works were shown in at least 80 exhibitions from 1951 until shortly before his death and more after his death.
 Of these, at least 16 were solo exhibitions.
 Works were exhibited in Munich, Stuttgart, Berlin, Linz (Austria), Gothenburg (Sweden), Düsseldorf, Münster, Dortmund, Hamm, Ahlen, Bielefeld and other cities in Germany.
 Of particular note is the exhibition on the occasion of his 90th birthday, somewhat belatedly, from 15 February to 24 April 2014 simultaneously at the Kunstmuseum Ahlen and the Fritz Winter House there.

 In the aforementioned catalogue raisonné of 207 A4 pages, which is available in the trade, only his oil paintings are included, more than 900 and without any claim to completeness; about 200 oil paintings could not be included here because their whereabouts (sold, given away, lost) could no longer be ascertained.
 In addition, there were thousands of drawings and sketches.
 Some of these works are in museums such as the Art Museum Ahlen, the Gustav-Lübcke-Museum Hamm and the Museum of the Liesborn Abbey, many are with collectors and in other private collections as well as in the artist's estate, which is administered by his son.

 Works (excerpt)

-The following is an excerpt of some of the pioneering works from the first, still representational, creative periods and a small number of his Constructivist masterpieces.
+The following is some of the works from his creative periods and his Constructivist pieces.